groucho75/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.5.04 =
+* Fixed: on database table creation now the plugin follows the guidelines for the character set and collation
+* Updated: ads banners in plugin admin pages

 = 2.5.03 =
 * Added: a multilingual hook filter: 'alo_easymail_multilang_translate_text'